codefuse-ai/Awesome-Code-LLM/README.md

 15. "Challenges and Paths Towards AI for Software Engineering" [2025-03] [[paper](https://arxiv.org/abs/2503.22625)]

 16. "Software Development Life Cycle Perspective: A Survey of Benchmarks for CodeLLMs and Agents" [2025-05] [[paper](https://arxiv.org/abs/2505.05283)]

+17. "From Code Foundation Models to Agents and Applications: A Practical Guide to Code Intelligence" [2025-11] [[paper](https://arxiv.org/abs/2511.18538)]

 ## 2. Models